abuultjens/OoVRE/README.md

 ### target file

-Is a two column matrix with a header and index (the first column).
+Is a two column matrix with a header (first row) and index (the first column).
 The index contains the observation names and the second column contains the labels.
 File is comma seperated.

+    # Structure of a target file
+    INDEX,CLASS
+    obs-1,0
+    obs-2,0
+    obs-3,1

+    # Example with your data
+    SampleID,cardiac_cc2
+    13724.OoVRE001.14062012,0
+    13724.OoVRE001.24062012,0
+    13724.OoVRE002.09082013,1

 ### data feature matrix file

-Has both a header line and an index (first column).
-There can be an unlimited number of columns beyond the index column.
+Has both a header line (first row) and an index (first column).
+There can be an unlimited number of columns beyond the index column for n many features.
 The header line contains the observations and the rows below the header (first row) contain the features, Eg 16s sequences.
 File is comma seperated.

+    # Structure of a data matrix file
+    INDEX,obs-1,obs-2,obs-3
+    feat-1,0,0,1
+    feat-2,0,1,1
+    feat-3,1,1,0

+    # Example with your data
+    ID,13724.OoVRE001.14062012,13724.OoVRE001.24062012,13724.OoVRE002.09082013
+    AACATAGGGGGCAAGCGTTGTCCGGAATCACTGGGCATAAAGGGCGCGTAGGTGGTCTGTTAAGTCAGATGTGAAATGTAAGGGCTCAACCCTTAACGTGCATCTGATACTGGCAGACTTGAGTGCGGAAGAGGCAAGTGGGATTCCTAG,0,0,0
+    AACATAGGGGGCAAGCGTTGTCCGGAATCACTGGGCGTAAAGGGCGCGCAGGCGGTAAATTAAGTCAGGTGTGAAAGTTCGGGGCTCAACCCCGTGATTGCACCTGATACTGATAAACTAGAGTGTTGGAGAGGTAAGTGGAATTCCTAG,0,0,0
+    AACATAGGGGGCAAGCGTTGTCCGGAATCACTGGGCGTAAAGGGCGCGCAGGCGGTCTGTTAAGTCAGATGTGAAAGGTTAGGGCTCAACCCTGAACGTGCATCTGATACTGGCAGACTTGAGTATGGAAGAGGTAAGTGGAATTCCTAG,0,0,0

 ## Working directory
     /home/buultjensa/Nicole_Isles